sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 For listings with an hourly price, the function _calculateQuantityFromHours_ determines the correct quantity as a decimal of full hours.
-However, if you want to set a price per minute, you will need to modify _calculateQuantityFromHours_ as well.
+However, if you want to set a price per minute, or e.g. a price per non-hour session, you will need to modify _calculateQuantityFromHours_ as well.

 ![Booking breakdown with half hour booking](./30_minute_booking.png)